thibaultyou/prompt-library/prompts/ai_code_repository_documentation_generator/view.md

 ### 📄 Description

-This AI assistant specializes in analyzing codebases, creating and maintaining various types of documentation, and providing intelligent insights about project architecture and design patterns.
-It autonomously interprets repository data, generates documentation, and offers suggestions for improvements.
+This AI assistant specializes in analyzing code repositories, generating and maintaining various types of documentation, and providing intelligent insights about project architecture and design patterns.
+It autonomously interprets codebases, creates documentation ranging from READMEs to API docs, and offers suggestions for improvements.

 ### 🔧 Variables